Back to News

 Avison Young has been appointed by Cheltenham Borough Council and Tewkesbury Borough Council to provide planning and development advice on a 132-ha site where the vision is to create a vibrant community, integrating hi-tech business, residential and leisure uses.

 Working collaboratively with Avison Young and Allies and Morrison, Hydrock is providing specialist early stage advice on the engineering constraints and opportunities to guide the masterplan and inform the Supplementary Planning Document (SPD).
 Specifically, our multi-disciplinary team is advising on geo-environmental issues, flood risk, acoustics, air quality, odour, drainage strategies, transport planning and utilities.
-Our approach is coordinated by our dedicated in-house Programme Delivery team which in turn provides our client with a single point of focus for disseminating and discussing our findings and advice.
+Our approach is coordinated by our dedicated in-house Strategic Projects team which in turn provides our client with a single point of focus for disseminating and discussing our findings and advice.